Holland St & College Ave Mobility Improvements

 I used to ride my bike up and down Holland frequently.
 These designated bike lanes are much needed.
 The improvements for pedestrians and bus riders are also appreciated.

-MOD about 2 years ago
+MOD almost 3 years ago

 Thank you for collecting community input and for engaging us with the plan.